Should You Really Be A/B Testing?

 ‘A’ is the web page on the left - the control.
 ‘B’ is the web page on the right - the variant.
 Can you spot the test?
 The test is trying to determine if changing the “BUY NOW” button colour from grey to red will result in more action.

 So we have the test parameters locked in.
-We would then put up both versions live at the same time, send 50% of the web traffic to version A and 50% to version B. Wait until statistical significance is achieved (more on this later), analyze the results, and implement the changes based on the winner.
+We would then put up both versions live at the same time, send 50% of the web traffic to version A and 50% to version B. Wait until statistical significance is achieved (more on this later), analyze the results, and implement the changes based on the options that drives the highest number of add-to-cart actions.

 It’s important to understand and distinguish the difference between A/B testing and multivariate testing.
 The two are commonly confused as being interchangeable: